 At Klubb Visuals, we see our virtual models as a conversation piece.
-They spark a further discussion on many issues.
-Candice and Bambi add value by making people think outside the box.
+They spark further discussion on many issues.
+Our virtual model agency adds value by making people think outside the box.
 Subjects like ethics and morals come into play when talking about them.

 A word from Candice:

 Can you tell me something about yourself?
 Where you live, what's your age?